akka/akka/akka-docs/src/main/paradox/cluster-sharding.md

 See @ref:[removal of Internal Cluster Sharding Data](typed/cluster-sharding.md#removal-of-internal-cluster-sharding-data) in the documentation of the new APIs.

-## Configuration

-`ClusterShardingSettings` is a parameter to the `start` method of the `ClusterSharding` extension, i.e. each each entity type can be configured with different settings if needed.

-See @ref:[configuration](typed/cluster-sharding.md#configuration) for more information.

 ## Inspecting cluster sharding state

 Two requests to inspect the cluster state are available: